cortexlabs/cortex/docs/clusters/aws/security.md

 ## Private operator

 By default, the Cortex cluster operator's load balancer is internet-facing, and therefore publicly accessible (the operator is what the `cortex` CLI connects to).
-The operator validates that the CLI user is an active IAM user in the same AWS account as the Cortex cluster (see [below](#cli)).
-Therefore it is usually unnecessary to configure the operator's load balancer to be private, but this can be done by by setting `operator_load_balancer_scheme: internal` in your [cluster configuration](install.md) file.
+The operator's load balancer can be configured to be private by setting `operator_load_balancer_scheme: internal` in your [cluster configuration](install.md) file.
 If you do this, you will need to configure [VPC Peering](networking/vpc-peering.md) to allow your CLI to connect to the Cortex operator (this will be necessary to run any `cortex` commands).

 ## IAM permissions